-We continue to dedicate marketing efforts to identify suitable customers for the 11 SH-2G(I) aircraft, spare parts and equipment.
-Numerous foreign governments have expressed various levels of interest in the aircraft and we have received small orders for the spare parts and related equipment.
+We continue to work with potential customers for the sale of 11 SH-2G(I) aircraft, spare parts and equipment.
+Several foreign governments have expressed various levels of interest in the aircraft and we have received small orders for the spare parts and related equipment.